Sugar Lift: Our New and Improved Recipe

 A New, Improved Sugar Lift Recipe

 Water as needed until the desired consistency is achieved

-*Mix the iron oxide pigment with water to form a pigment-dense mixture.
+*Mix the iron oxide red pigment with water to form a pigment-dense mixture.